 But who is to give them this awareness training?
 And who will reinforce and enforce it?
 You would rightly say parents and teachers of course.
 But so many are internet-ignorant themselves that it's usually the kids teaching the parents.
 But it's not so much the technicalities in many instances that young people need to be made aware of, but the nuances, the deceptive tactics those up to no good can deploy, and understanding that just because you can't see someone doesn't mean that you can't hurt or embarrass them or be hurt in turn.

 Teachers and parents - how's your Facebook security?

-Now and then, I check my boys' Facebook profiles to make sure that they aren't sharing anything untoward and that their security levels are appropriate for what they are sharing.
-I never have to worry, apart from a recent episode in which Son2 had misappropriated a somewhat questionable cover image of a teacher he particularly dislikes and put it as his own cover picture.
-He didn't add any words but then he didn't need to; the mocking tone at how easy it was to find spoke for itself.
+Now and then, I check my kids’ Facebook profiles to make sure that they aren't sharing anything untoward and that their security levels are appropriate for what they are sharing.
+I never have to worry, apart from a recent episode in which Youngest had misappropriated a somewhat questionable cover image of a teacher he particularly dislikes and put it as their own cover picture.
+They didn't add any words but then they didn't need to; the mocking tone at how easy it was to find spoke for itself.
 And therein lies the point of this post.

 Because if I can find that out in a couple of clicks, so can your pupils.
 And so can anyone else.